radicle-dev/radicle-upstream/QA.md

     - the repeated passphrase is equal to the first one
     - all of the following example pairs should show a validation error:
       `1`/`1`, `12`/`12`, `123`/`123`, `supersecret`/`supersceret`
-- [ ] After passphrase input the identity is created and a copyable URN is provided
+- [ ] After passphrase input the identity is created and a copyable Device ID is provided
 - [ ] After completion we land on our profile page which contains a placeholder with instructions on how to create your first project